CicadaCinema/PhysicsSim/PhysicsSim/Info.md

 # PhysicsSim - a configurable gravity sandbox

 PhysicsSim is a customisable simulation of gravitational interactions between 'planets' depicted on a 2D plane.
 The simulation is controlled via a series of shortcut keys, remappable with a config file, the cursor and a scrollwheel (or gestures imitating scrolling).
-It uses object-oriented programming techniques to remain efficient, despite having O(n^2) complexity.
-It runs at a fixed time step (60 Hz) and doesn't slow down even with a large number of planets on a modern processor.
+It uses object-oriented programming techniques to remain efficient, despite having O(n^2) complexity due to calculation of gravitational forces on every pair of planets.
+It runs at a fixed time step (60 Hz) and doesn't slow down on a modern processor, even with a large number of planets.
 The simulation itself was constructed with care to improve efficiency and readability of the code, but no optimisation is done on the gravitational calculation, although this is possible by using clustering of planets, for example.

 ## Customisation